lucyyu24/lucyyu24.github.io/_posts/2022-12-19-eating-vegetables.markdown

 <br />
 Then the intention laid dormant for many years.

-After that summer it became quickly apparent to me that it would be really difficult to keep being raw vegan, given that I didn't have money for groceries and my family was not vegan.
+After that summer it became quickly apparent to me that it would be really difficult to keep being vegan, given that I didn't have money for groceries and my family was not vegan.

 My parents also actively discouraged me from the lifestyle change because they didn't believe a vegan diet could be nutritionally complete.